xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 * Activating Katalon Runtime Engine used for test execution.
 * Sending test results to Katalon TestOps.

-## Configure Proxy for agent
+## Configure Proxy for Agent

-You can set up proxy for agent in the `agentconfig` file with the `proxy` option.
+You can set up proxy for Agent in the `agentconfig` file with the `proxy` option.

 For example, `proxy=http://localhost:8080`.